• Skip to primary navigation

 The Easter Eggs - Ngā Hēki Aranga

 • 180 g hēki māngohe (marshmallow eggs).
-I use the Potter Brothers ones with raspberry marshmallow.
-Chill in the fridge for an hour before use so they are easier to slice.
+I use the Potter Brothers.
+Refrigerate an hour before use.

 The Cookie Dough - Te Pokenga Pihikete